RelationalML/relationalml.github.io/_pages/openings.md

 ---
-title: "Relational ML - Vacancies"
+title: "Relational ML - Openings"
 layout: textlay
 excerpt: "Openings"
 sitemap: false
-permalink: /vacancies
+permalink: /openings
 ---

 # Open positions

 If you are interested in our [research](research), please contact [Dr. Rebekka Burkholz](https://sites.google.com/view/rebekkaburkholz/).
+For further information about pursuing a PhD position at the CISPA Helmholtz Center for Information Security, see the [CISPA Career portal](https://career.cispa.de/phd.html).

 ### Past open positions